ROCm/aomp/docs/SOURCEINSTALL.md

 ```

 <b>Choose a Build Version (Development or Release)</b>
 The development version is the next version to be released.
 It is possible that the development version is broken due to regressions that often occur during development.
-If instead, you want to build from the sources of a previous release such as 0.7-0 that is possible as well.
+If instead, you want to build from the sources of a previous release such as 0.7-1 that is possible as well.

 <b>For the Development Branch:</b>
 ```
-   git checkout 0.7
+   git checkout master
 ```

 <b>For the Release Branch:</b>
 ```
-   git checkout rel_0.7-0
+   git checkout rel_0.7-1
    git pull
 ```
 <b>Clone and Build:</b>